-Position/ Resource Allocatio on Method Schools must pay staff for a specific number of days of Summer Registration/Reorganization.
-1 Summer Reorganization 10 days for secretaries (daily rate = \$166.34) 10 i ddle and High Schools days for secretaries (daily rate = \$166.34) days for roster chair (daily rate = \$352.55) Discretionary Funds Discretionary funding is provided based on the District's School Progress Report on Education and Equity (SPREE): \$200 per student for schools identified as Level 1 \$250 per student for schools identified as Level 3 \$300 per student for schools identified as Level 5 These funds may be used for staff, supplies, textbooks, computers, extra-curricular activities, parent outreach, etc. Extra-Curricular 120 hours per Elementary School (\$7,020 per Elemen ntary School) Small Schools Schools with enrollment less than 325 students recei Schools with enrollment less than 325 students receive an additional \$50,000 Art/Music/ Dance/Theater \$15 per pupil for Elementary and Middle Schools, \$20 per pupil for High Schools and CTE schools Arts programs: \$50,000 for schools with designated arts programs Graduation Caps & Gowns \$32 per 12th grade student + funding for additional 2 the year 20% of students in case of enrollment increase during PBIS Program Incentives \$20 per pupil provided for schools implementing PBI S programs Schools with on-campus additional buildings with les - Two buildings: Two 6-hr student climate staff - Three+ buildings: Four 6-hr student climate staff Schools with on-campus additional buildings with be - Two buildings: \$135,000 (approx cost of teacher, - Throa + buildings: \$125,000 (approx cost of teacher, tween 200 and 299 students /dean) and two 6-hr student climate staff Multiple Buildings Three + buildings: \$135,000 (approx cost of teacher/dean) and four 6-hr student climate staff Schools with off-campus additional buildings AND/OR schools with 300 or more students in additional buildings Two buildings: \$181,000 (approx cost of assistant principal) and two 6-hr student climate staff Three + buildings: \$181,000 (approx cost of assistant principal) and four 6-hr student climate staff Note: Portables and Pre-K only buildings not included World Language Schools with an established World Language program as determined by the Office of Academics receive an additional 1 teacher International Baccalaureate (IB) Schools with IB programs receive an additional 1.6 to eachers
+Position/ Resource Allocation Method Schools must pay staff for a specific number of days of Summer Registration/Reorganization.
+1 Summer Reorganization Elementary SchoolsMiddle and High Schools10 days for secretaries (daily rate = \$170.01)10 days for secretaries (daily rate = \$170.01)2 days for scheduler (daily rate = \$367.51)10 days for roster chair (daily rate = \$367.51) Summer Climate Professional Development 20 days of funding provided to schools per Climate Manager for summer professional development.
+Note- this funding will be added to school budgets in July based on the number of climate managers budgeted as of July 1st.
+Discretionary Funds Discretionary funding is provided based on the District's School Progress Report on Education and Equity (SPREE): \$200 per student for schools identified as Level 1 \$250 per student for schools identified as Level 3 \$300 per student for schools identified as Level 5 These funds may be used for staff, supplies, textbooks, computers, extra-curricular activities, parent outreach, etc. Extra-Curricular 120 hours per Elementary School (\$7,181 per Elementary School) Small Schools Schools with enrollment less than 325 students receive an additional \$50,000 Art/Music/ \$15 per pupil for Elementary and Middle Schools, \$20 per pupil for High Schools and CTE schools Dance/Theater Arts programs: \$50,000 for schools with designated arts programs Graduation Caps & Gowns \$32 per 12th grade student + funding for additional 20% of students in case of enrollment increase during the year PBIS Program Incentives \$20 per pupil provided for schools implementing PBIS programs Multiple Buildings Schools with on-campus additional buildings with less than 200 students - Two buildings: Two 6-hr student climate staff - Three+ buildings: Four 6-hr student climate staff Schools with on-campus additional buildings with between 200 and 299 students - Two buildings: \$137,000 (approx cost of teacher/dean) and two 6-hr student climate staff - Three + buildings: \$137,000 (approx cost of teacher/dean) and four 6-hr student climate staff Schools with off-campus additional buildings AND/OR schools with 300 or more students in additional buildings - Two buildings: \$182,000 (approx cost of assistant principal) and two 6-hr student climate staff - Three + buildings: \$182,000 (approx cost of assistant principal) and four 6-hr student climate staff Note: Portables and Pre-K only buildings not included World Language Schools with an established World Language program as determined by the Office of Curriculum and Instruction receive an additional 1 teacher International Baccalaureate (IB) Schools with IB programs receive an additional 1.6 teachers Central Counselor Schools identified with the greatest need based as determined by the Office of Student Support Services Central Student Improvement Support Liaison Schools identified with the greatest need based as determined by the Office of Student Support Services